Talk About (game show): Gameplay

-Play continued in this manner until one of the teams reached fifteen points.
+Play continued in this manner until one of the teams reached 15 points.
 The first team to do this won the game and CA$100, and advanced to the bonus round, while the losing team received parting gifts.
-All players received a copy of the Talk About home game.
+During Season 2, all players received a copy of the Talk About home game.

 Games could straddle from the end of one episode to the start of the next.
 This rule was changed for celebrity specials; when time ran out at the end of an episode, the team in the lead won the game and received prizes for the charity sponsoring them; any tie would result in teams playing sudden-death rounds.